ggonnella/gfaviz/README.md

 Labels can be turned on, by using the ``--labels`` option.
 If only the labels of specific kind of elements shall be turned on, use instead the ``--[seg|edge|gap|group|fragment]-labels`` options.

 The representation of the labels can be changed using specific options for single kind of lines, or for all kind of lines.
 The latter is done using options which start with ``--label-``.
 In particular, the font, size, color, outline width and outline color can be set.
 The same can be set for single kind of elements adding the prefix ``seg|gap|group|frag|edge``.
 An example would be ``--frag-label-outline-color``.

+Segments labels are usually their IDs.
+Optionally the length of the segment can also be visualized using ``--seg-label-showlength``.
+Or the segment sequence can be used as label itself, using ``--seg-label-seq``.

 #### GUI